 Have you ever wondered exactly how vinyl stickers are made?
 Then you’re in luck.
 In this post, I’ll explain how to make a vinyl sticker from start to finish.
 Vinyl stickers are what Vinyl Revolution is known for.
 It’s our bread and butter.
 We take pride in our stickers and give them tender loving care every step of the way.
 The process consists of several steps.
 Starting with design and ending in fully ready for application.
 Remember, vinyl stickers are different from vinyl decals!
-Check out this post for more on that distinction.
+Check out our blog The Difference Between Vinyl Stickers and Vinyl Decals for more on that distinction.

 Where do we start?